 Step 6: Porting the compute-engine to the GPU.

 This is where we’re best known for: making GPU-software.
-We’d take the optimised algorithm from step 3 and the data from step 2, then use the same approach as in step 5 to get software that runs on the GPU.
-The result is very a fast Excel sheet like the one in the previous Excel article.
+We’d take the optimized algorithm from step 3 and the data from step 2, then use the same approach as in step 5 to get software that runs on the GPU.
+The result is a very fast Excel sheet like the one in the previous Excel article.